The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Introduction

 \section{Introduction}

-Advancements in large language models (LLMs) have motivated the research community to extend text-centric capabilities to more modalities, giving rise to multimodal large language models (MLLMs).
+Advances in large language models (LLMs) have motivated the extension of text-centric capabilities to additional modalities, giving rise to multimodal large language models (MLLMs).
 In particular, the audio modality has received increasing attention, driven by the rapid adoption of voice assistants \cite{choudhary2025assessing, held2025distilling}.
 Early audio-capable models primarily relied on cascaded pipelines that transcribe speech into text via automatic speech recognition (ASR) before applying text-based inference~\cite{chen2021gigaspeech, achiam2023gpt}.
 Subsequently, large audio language models (LALMs) \cite{wang2023viola, chu2024qwen2, fang2025llamaomni} were proposed to directly comprehend and reason over audio signals by introducing dedicated audio encoders.
-More recently, Omni-models have emerged as a unifying paradigm that jointly train and infer over multiple modalities in an end-to-end manner~\cite{hurst2024gpt, xu2025qwen3omnitechnicalreport, team2025longcat}, enabling more integrated and efficient multimodal understanding.
+More recently, omni-models have emerged as a unifying paradigm that jointly train and infer over multiple modalities in an end-to-end manner~\cite{hurst2024gpt, xu2025qwen3omnitechnicalreport, team2025longcat}, enabling more integrated and efficient multimodal understanding.
 With increasingly advanced architectures and larger-scale training data, recent omni-models such as Qwen3-Omni~\cite{xu2025qwen3omnitechnicalreport} achieve strong performance on audio-related tasks~\cite{chen2024voicebench, sakshi2025mmau}, surpassing earlier LALMs.

-Alongside the expansion of model capabilities across modalities, safety red-teaming has also extended beyond text~\cite{luo2023image, qi2024visual, kang2025advwave, yang2025audio}.
+Alongside the expansion of model capabilities across modalities, safety evaluation has also extended beyond text~\cite{luo2023image, qi2024visual, kang2025advwave, yang2025audio}.
 Originally developed for text-centric LLMs, jailbreak attacks aim to craft adversarial queries to bypass safety mechanisms and elicit harmful responses~\cite{zou2023universal}.
 Early jailbreak research explored both optimization-based and prompt-based attacks in textual settings~\cite{zou2023universal, liu2024autodan, shen2024anything, zeng2024johnny, chao2025jailbreaking}.
-Recently, jailbreak red-teaming has expanded to the audio modality, leading to a growing body of audio-based attacks.
+Recently, jailbreak attacks have expanded to the \textit{audio} modality, leading to a growing body of audio-based attacks.
 Representative white-box approaches such as AdvWave~\cite{kang2025advwave} optimize adversarial audio perturbations, while black-box methods such as speech editing~\cite{cheng2025jailbreakaudiobench} manipulate acoustic properties to bypass safety filters.